lweitkamp/Reproducibility_GAE/blogpost.md

 [^1]:  Schulman, J., Moritz, P., Levine, S., Jordan, M., & Abbeel, P. (2015).
 High-dimensional continuous control using generalized advantage estimation. *arXiv preprint arXiv:1506.02438*.
 [^2]: https://github.com/pytorch/examples/blob/master/reinforcement_learning/actor_critic.py
 [^3]: https://github.com/ikostrikov/pytorch-a3c
 [^4]: Actually, bootstrapping is what defines actor critic methods when contrasted to vanilla policy gradient methods.
+[^5]: For the sake of completeness, we have briefly tested the model on a different environment, MountaintCar-v0, but we did not manage to converge for a selection of learning rates and $n$-steps in due time for this project.